Religion in India: Religiosity

-India has a population of 123 crore per a 2012 demographic survey by Indian government.
+India has a population of 123 crore (1,230,000,000) per a 2012 demographic survey by Indian government.

+Cambridge University Press in a 2004 demographic study found that there are 102.87 million atheists and agnostics living in India, thus constituting 9.1% of the total population, out of total 1.1296 billion people respectively.
 According to the 2012 WIN-Gallup Global Index of Religion and Atheism report, 81% of Indians were religious, 13% were non-religious, 3% were convinced atheists, and 3% were unsure or did not respond.